allo-protocol/allo-v2/generated-docs/contracts/factory/ContractFactory.md

 function deploy(string _contractName, string _version, bytes creationCode) external payable returns (address deployedContract)
 ```

-Deploys a contract using CREATE3
+Deploys a contract using CREATE3.

+*Used for our deployments.*

 #### Parameters